Labial frenectomy

-A labial frenectomy is a form of frenectomy performed on the lip.
+A labial frenectomy is a frenectomy performed on the lip.

-The labial frenulum often attaches to the center of the upper lip and between the upper two front teeth.
+The labial frenulum, also known as lip-tie, often attaches to the center of the upper lip and between the upper two front teeth.
 This can cause a large gap and gum recession by pulling the gums off the bone.
 A labial frenectomy removes the labial frenulum.
 Orthodontic patients often have this procedure done to assist with closing a front tooth gap.
-When a denture patient's lips move, the frenulum pulls and loosens the denture which can be uncomfortable.
+When a denture patient's lips move, the frenulum pulls and loosens the denture, which can be uncomfortable.
 This surgery is often done to help dentures fit better.
+A labial frenectomy can result in significant improvement in breastfeeding outcomes.